coderbrent/bamazon-wk12/README.md

 ###Functionality

 Upon loading, my Bamazon marketplace provides you with a pre-populated sql generated list of a stores inventory.
 The inventory is classified by:

+- Product ID
 - Department
 - Product Name
 - Pricing